This Banana Split Cake recipe is a delicious no-bake dessert that will have you swooning!

-Remember that trip that I took to Baton Rogue a couple of weeks back?
+Remember that trip that I took to Baton Rouge a couple of weeks back?

 This cake was simply amazing!
 It is light, easy, and fast to make.
 So if you are in a hurry to go somewhere or if you not a “baker” this cake is perfect for you.
 Nothing is from scratch and it is just a matter of mixing and layering.
 You can do it!

-The cake mimics the real taste of a banana split.
-To make it more fun I garnished it with chocolate sauce, cherries and nut topping.
+This Banana Split Cake mimics the real taste of a banana split.
+To make it more fun I garnished it with chocolate sauce, cherries, and nut topping.
 Feel free to garnish with your favorite banana split toppings.